Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 We want candidates who are "tee shaped" - deep skills in at least one area, but broad skills too.
 What's the right fit for your team?
 It's almost never just amazing technical skills with the language.
 You might want to see your team do more pairing, or better testing.
 Maybe you want someone who is good at sharing and teaching, or helps build cohesion.
 Look at how each candidate fits the team along multiple dimensions.

+[ slide

-[slide: Advice to the candidate, show us where you're at]
+Advice to the candidate, show us where you're at

+]

 Our collaborative process is only useful if we get your cooperation too.